PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   sequences while retaining all external boundaries;
 - `48dd2324` centralizes the remaining safe-binary and QLinear/Mean/Concat
   5-call families while preserving their conditions;
-- the current checkpoint shares one differential graph index through each repeated prune/reconcile/Reshape-resolution convergence block.
+- `4a9bde4c` shares one differential graph index through each repeated prune/reconcile/Reshape-resolution convergence block;
+- the current checkpoint extends the final indexed convergence boundary through HARD_SWISH sanitation and activation fusion without rebuilding consumers or the graph index.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain